shawnweisfeld/AzureStorageTierDemo/README.md

 The sample leverages:

-1. [Multi-threaded Architecture](https://docs.microsoft.com/dotnet/api/system.threading.semaphoreslim) to increase total throughput
+1. [Multi-threaded Architecture](https://docs.microsoft.com/dotnet/api/system.threading.semaphoreslim) to increase total throughput.
+Threads are spawned based on the naming convention in your storage account using an `/` as the delimiter, see [here](https://docs.microsoft.com/dotnet/api/azure.storage.blobs.blobcontainerclient.getblobsbyhierarchy) for more info.
 1. Use of the [Batch API](https://docs.microsoft.com/rest/api/storageservices/blob-batch) to reduce calls to Azure
 1. Deployment to an [Azure Container Instance](https://azure.microsoft.com/services/container-instances/) to reduce network latency vs running over the internet